codeAligned/Relational-Database-Ebola-Data/lab1/datasets/README.md

 * Datasets have been cleaned for better integration into a database.
 Original datasets from sources can be found in the original_datasets directory.

 ---
+## Comprehensive Dataset
+### files: comprehensive_dataset.xlsx
+This excel file is a comprehensive spreadsheet containing all used datasets in their own respective sheet.

+---
 ## Ebola Treatment Centers or Units (ETCs or ETUs)
 ### source: https://data.humdata.org/dataset/ebola-treatment-centers